Make feeling the Spine Easier to Learn

-So that we don't have to worry about stability we can start in a seated position and practice bending the spine backwards and forwards.
+So that you don't have to worry about stability we can start in a seated position and practice bending the spine backwards and forwards.

-Actually what we can start of with, since the spine is too big and too general (it has 24 vertebrae after all), is moving and feelng the sacrum and the pelvis.
+Actually what you can start of with, since the spine is too big and too general (it has 24 vertebrae after all), is moving and feelng the sacrum and the pelvis.

 The sacrum can be moved relative to the hip bones creating movements called nutation (nodding forwards) and counter-nutation (nodding backwards).